crytic/building-secure-contracts/program-analysis/echidna/fuzzing-introduction.md

 Echidna belongs to a specific family of fuzzer: property-based fuzzing heavily inspired by [QuickCheck](https://en.wikipedia.org/wiki/QuickCheck).
 In contrast to a classic fuzzer that will try to find crashes, Echidna will try to break user-defined invariants.

-In smart contracts, invariants are Solidity functions or properties that can represent any incorrect or invalid state that the contract can reach, including:
+In smart contracts, invariants are Solidity functions that can represent any incorrect or invalid state that the contract can reach, including:

 - Incorrect access control: the attacker became the owner of the contract.
 - Incorrect state machine: the tokens can be transferred while the contract is paused.